ryanburda/nvim-tmux-wm/README.md

 # Configuration

-Unlike most Neovim plugins, `nvim-tmux-navigator` requires configuration in both Neovim and Tmux.
+Unlike most Neovim plugins, `nvim-tmux-wm` requires configuration in both Neovim and Tmux.
 In a way, this is as much a tmux plugin as it is a Neovim plugin.

 **Why configure both Neovim and Tmux?**